AI-Assisted Legacy Migration: Lessons Learned

 With AI: I spend 10% writing code, 60% reviewing AI output and making architectural decisions, and 30% reading legacy code.

-The total hours?
+Total hours?
 2-4x faster than before.

 AI handles the boring parts.
 I handle the interesting parts.